Learn how to create a beautiful, low-maintenance garden with drought-resistant plants that thrive during the hottest summers with dry conditions.

 Rosemary (Rosmarinus officinalis)

 Rosemary is a fragrant herb that does well in hot, dry conditions.
-Its needle-like leaves and woody stems are well adapted to retain moisture, and its blue flowers are a favorite among pollinators.
+Its needle-like leaves and woody stems are well adapted to retain moisture, and its pretty blue flowers are a favorite among pollinators.
 It’s a tender perennial in my zone 6b garden, so I need to replant it yearly.

 • USDA Hardiness Zone: 7-10